ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If contained in a CoRIM, this triple endorses that the key(s) were provisioned to the Attesting Environment.

-If contained in Evidence, this triple asserts that the key(s) are present in the Attesting Environment.

 The Verifier SHOULD perform offline verification of the key(s).